 There are no medals for self discovery.

-Most accomplishments mean most to ourselves.
+Most accomplishments mean most to ones self.

 2025 Accomplishments

-Fundy Footpath Sub 24 hour Hike
+• Fundy Footpath Sub 24 hour Hike

 The Fundy Footpath is a challenging wilderness trail that starts at the Fundy National Park headquarters near Alma, New Brunswick and hugs the coastline to Fundy Trail suspension footbridge at Big Salmon River, near St. Martins, New Brunswick.
 The eastern and western sections of the Fundy Footpath form a continuous trail from beginning to end.
 The rugged Fundy terrain leads up and down from an elevation of 0 to 300m across a dozen ravines and 2 tidal rivers that can only be crossed during low tide.
 This is one of the last remaining coastal wilderness areas between Florida and Labrador, the views and wilderness experience are spectacular!
 The trail is typically hiked in 4 to 5 days.
 Brandon McCluskey had completed this hike for the first time in 23 hours and plans to return for the FKT to trail-run this iconic footpath.

-Flavors 5K Course Record
+• Flavors 5K Course Record

 The Flavors 5K has become a tradition in Grand Bay kicking off the annual Flavors Fest.
 This hilly but beautiful route is considered a tough 5K for fast times representing the laid back vibe of the town and shares some of its hidden gems along the way.
 Things like riverside views, nature trails, coastal decor and friendly neighbours are what make Grand Bay a place to call home.
 Mccluskey had taken the summer of 2025 to strategically organize this route & race to create community development.
 With an unfair advantage, McCluskey successfully set the course record with a time of 18:25.07 to crown him the first runner to lift the golden ice cream cone up to the town.
 Registration for Flavors 5K 2026 will open on the Run NB site early 2026 and will be announced on the Flavors Ice Cream Facebook page.